 • Brooklyn Half

-Unfortunately, you won’t be guaranteed entry if you hit the qualifier at a non-NYRR race.
+Unfortunately, you won’t be guaranteed entry if you hit the qualifier at a marathon (a half won’t count at all) that is a non-NYRR race.
 According to NYRR, “Should the number of applications exceed the number of spots available, entry will only be granted to the fastest of each age and gender category.
 Those who do not meet the cut-off for their age and gender category will be placed into the non-guaranteed general entry drawing.”

 Your time must also be verifiable online and the race course must be certified by USA Track and Field, Association for International Marathons and Distance Races (AIMS), or another major race measurement governing body.